fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd12.md

                 - He takes a swing at a guard, hits for 8 damage
                 - Lady Darath sends Dagon to the stockades for 7 days
             - Thor heads to check on his armor, will be ready in 1 more day
-            - Oberon picks up Skrillex's armor (forgot Skrillex and runs back to get him)
+            - Oberon picks up Skrillix's armor (forgot Skrillix and runs back to get him)
                 - Is built amazingly well, with a nice handle to grab the Tressym quickly (Oberon and Carlor place a Dagger each in it)
                 - Has slots to store a couple small objects in it (ex: daggers)
             - Carlor heads to check on his Glaive